sonixz/my-very-first-days-with-iac/day1/README.md

 Now let's build the az-deploy.ps1 file.

-First create the file and add the powershell cmdlet with the imported variables;
+First create the file and add the powershell cmdlets with the imported variables;

 ```yaml